jpillora/opts/README.md

 	Restricted to fields with type `[]string`

-* **`subcmd`**
+* **`cmd`**

-	A subcommand is nested `opts.Opt` instance, so its fields behave in exactly the same way as the parent struct.
+	A command is nested `opts.Opt` instance, so its fields behave in exactly the same way as the parent struct.

-	You can access the options of a subcommand with `prog --prog-opt X subcmd --subcmd-opt Y`
+	You can access the options of a command with `prog --prog-opt X cmd --cmd-opt Y`

 	Restricted to fields with type `struct`

 * **`cmdname`**

-	A special type which will assume the name of the selected subcommand
+	A special type which will assume the name of the selected command

 	Restricted to fields with type `string`